Winter Storm Warning issued for South and East Jackson, Larimer, North and Northeast Grand, Northwest Boulder Counties Above 9000 Feet by NWS - NewsBreak

 Winter Weather Advisory issued for Elkhead and Park Mountains, Flat Tops by NWS

-Effective: 2022-12-05 01:56:00 MST Expires: 2022-12-06 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-06 04:57:00 MST Expires: 2022-12-06 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Elkhead and Park Mountains; Flat Tops WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM MST TUESDAY * WHAT...Snow expected.
-Total snow accumulations of 6 to 12 inches with locally higher amounts.
-Winds gusting as high as 35 mph. * WHERE...Elkhead and Park Mountains and Flat Tops. * WHEN...From 9 PM this evening to 11 AM MST Tuesday. * IMPACTS...Plan on slippery road conditions.
+Target Area: Elkhead and Park Mountains; Flat Tops WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM MST THIS MORNING * WHAT...Snow.
+Additional snow accumulations of 1 to 2 inches, with total snow accumulations of 7 to 14 inches.
+Winds gusting as high as 35 mph. * WHERE...Elkhead and Park Mountains and Flat Tops. * WHEN...Until 11 AM MST Tuesday. * IMPACTS...Plan on slippery road conditions.
+Patchy blowing snow could significantly reduce visibility, especially on ridge tops.
 A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.

 weather.gov